 consider for landscapes in these regions is the Toyon, an evergreen shrub

 or small tree, which has white flowers mid-summer and copious red berries in the autumn.
 Toyon is also very fire-resistant,

-and it can be safely be planted adjacent to structures.
+and it can be safely be planted adjacent (but not within CalFire Zone 0 (5 feet)) to structures.

 We encourage planting the following perennials; they support the monarch butterfly caterpillar:

 The following shrubs and perennials provide nectar for monarch (and other) butterflies, moths, and bees: